 As you enter the Village of Ucluelet, go just past the “Welcome to Ucluelet” sign about 100 metres and look for the large brown building with the blue roof on the right side of the road.
 It is in the “West Ucluelet Mall” building.
 The street address is 1950 Peninsula Road, Ucluelet, B.C.
 Latitude: 48°56.666’, Longitude: 125°33.382’.

 Highway road safety improvement project through to near the end of 2022.
 Expect delays.
 About 20 minutes away from Ucluelet, or about 70 minutes from Port Alberni, is ongoing major road work involving up to 30-minute delays with single lane alternating traffic.
 An assortment of longer full closures are also scheduled from time to time.
 Updated schedules are available at:"http://www.facebook.com/eac.bc.ca.kennedy.hill/" target="_blank">www.facebook.com/eac.bc.ca.kennedy.hill/ or www.discoverucluelet.ca/kennedyhill

 We have ample free parking for cars and RV’s at our ticket office and it is a short, five minute walk to the boat dock.
 There is also free parking for cars at the dock but in the busy summer months parking space is limited.

 Even on warm days in the summer it is quite cool on the water so we recommend warm clothing, and in layers.
 That way you can remove or add clothing as required.

 Yes.
-Even on the open zodiac, the “Discovery”, with the chance of spray, your camera can be well protected around your neck and tucked inside your suit, placed inside your seat or in a dry bag we can give you to use.
+Even on the open boat, the “Discovery”, with the chance of spray, your camera can be well protected around your neck and tucked inside your suit, placed inside your seat or in a dry bag we can give you to use.